Level: 3 | Duration: 2 Years | Details: September

 A minimum of 5 GCSEs at Grade 9 – 4 including a Grade 4 in English Language and a Grade 3 in Maths.
 Students must also have a clear DBS.
 Please enquire at your interview.

 What will this course lead on to?

 Practitioner in day nurseries, practitioner in nursery schools, practitioner in reception classes in primary schools, pre-school worker, home based childcare, nanny (home and abroad), Teaching and Nursing or Social Work.

 What will I learn on this course?

-You will have the opportunity to visit universities to experience student life in taster days/week.
-Additionally, you will be able to build up a portfolio of short courses in first aid, Dementia awareness and how to become a Health Champion.
+You will have the opportunity to visit universities to experience student life in taster days/weeks.
+Additionally, you will be able to access a paediatric first aid course.

 How will I be assessed?

 Throughout the course students are helped and supported to track their own progress, complete coursework to deadlines and to try to exceed their minimum target grade at all times.
 All coursework is explained on assignment briefs which detail how the tasks can be achieved.
 Written feedback is provided and students are encouraged to upgrade their work using this and all other forms of support available.
 Additionally, students are expected to carry out 2 external assessments.